taskcluster/taskcluster-rfcs/rfcs/Create-object-service.md

 ### Deletion
 `DELETE /object/:name`
 The initial idea was not to have this endpoint.
 However, without it the destructive action will be difficult to do and will take more time.
 If our goal is to save money, maybe this action should be easier and faster to do.
+Having an endpoint also offers some flexibility in ways we can expose the functionality.

+Another option for deleting objects would be to have certain settings in the buckets' lifecycle.

 # Implementation